Interviewed by Serenity Dieufaite

 Abigail Cloud:

 I think most of my favorite memories from Winter Wheat are from years where I wasn’t in charge.
 Because I was able to go to workshops.
 And so, the one that I always use as an example is going to Mary Biddinger’s workshop on Organizing a Poetry Manuscript, a full-length collection.
-And I went because I had a manuscript from Primerest and after I came out and I sat down.
+And I went because I had a manuscript and after I came out and I sat down.
 And I didn’t go to anything else.
-I sat down with you know my list of poems and all my poems.
-And I reorganized the whole manuscript or started to under an entirely different principle that I had gotten while in that workshop.
+I sat down with, you know, my list of poems and all my poems.
+And I reorganized the whole manuscript, or started to, under an entirely different principle that I had gotten while in that workshop.
 And that is essentially the form in which that book eventually got published.
-So like it changed everything, right on the, right on the spot which was really incredible.
+So it changed everything, right on the, right on the spot, which was really incredible.

 Interviewer: